thewildling/SummerProject2020/README.md

 ## Setup ##

-In my web hosting provider I created a website-address and added a MySQL-database.
+In my web hosting provider I created a website-address and added a MySQL-database (for the highscore-list).
 All the codes from the OperatorSimulationGame-folder was added to InfinityFree and the website is deployed from there.

 ## Reuirements ##